Do It Now: My Personal Time-Management ‘Rule’posted by Andrea | 04/22/2016

-If I’m putting the laundry away an notice a messy drawer or shelf, I’ll take a few minutes to straighten things out right then and there.
+If I’m putting the laundry away and notice a messy drawer or shelf, I’ll take a few minutes to straighten things out right then and there.

-If I’m bringing the groceries in the from car and notice some trash in the car, I’ll clean it out ASAP.
+If I’m bringing the groceries in from the van and notice some trash in the van, I’ll clean it out ASAP.

 If I’m picking up books and notice a ripped page, I’ll quickly grab the tape and fix it before I put it back on the shelf.

-And if you look back through the examples I listed above, you’ll notice that those quick little tasks should all take less than 10 minutes (sometimes only 1 or 2 minutes) to complete.
+And if you look back through the examples I listed above, you’ll notice that those quick little tasks only take a few minutes (sometimes even seconds) to complete.

-I realize there are A LOT of people who don’t share this mindset (and honestly, I’m envious of them at times!)
-However, for the most part, I do think that my “do it now” philosophy has been one of the key factors in keeping my home and my life simplified and organized.
+I realize there are A LOT of people who don’t share this mindset; however, for the most part, I believe my “do it now” philosophy has been one of the key factors in keeping my home and my life simplified and organized.

 - folding the laundry (and putting it away)

 - loading the dishwasher

 - washing a small batch of dishes (seriously, it’s amazing how quickly this really goes!)

 - cleaning up a spill on the floor